archethic-foundation/archethic-docs/docs/learn/token.md

 ## Native

-Archethic tokens are considered as native as for developers, there are not need to create smart contract to mint or transfer tokens.
+Archethic tokens are considered as native as for developers, there is no need to create smart contract to mint or transfer tokens.

-The transaction's structure support - since its design, asn extension of the ledger model (more than UCO-only transaction)
+The transaction's structure supports - by design, asn extension of the ledger model (more than UCO-only transaction)

 All the layer of complexity have been removed to make them efficient and performant.

-Because of this, the transfer of tokens is simple as a transfer of UCO (just UTXO), making it fast and cheap.
+Because of this, the transfer of tokens is as simple as a transfer of UCO (just UTXO), making it fast and cheap.

 ## Standardized

-Archethic's tokens are also unified through a specification to help implementers, develoeprs and users to have clear understanding of their definition
+Archethic's tokens are also unified through a specification to help implementers, developers and users to have a clear understanding of their definition

 For more details please take a look at the [AEIP-2](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md)